-- 3.1 Use dry washing methods when possible.

-- 3.2 Use off-site commercial facilities for vehicles and equipment washing, when practical.

-- 3.3 Use designated areas for washing:

-- 1. Wash AVE in covered, contained (i.e., with a berm), and/or indoor wash areas, when practical.

-- 2. Provide signage to designate wash areas.

-- 3.4 Wash water:

-- 1. Collect washwater for proper disposal.

-- 2. Discharge washwater to the sanitary sewer through an oil/water separator (OWS).

-- 3. Recycle washwater, when practical.

-- 3.5 Cover, berm, or otherwise block nearby stormwater inlets during washing.

-- 3.6 Follow approved wash plan.
+- 3.1 Use dry washing methods when possible. - 3.2 Use off-site commercial car wash for licensed vehicles, when practical. - 3.3 Use designated wash rack or washing areas with oil/water separator (OWS): - 1.
+Wash AVE in covered, contained (i.e., with a berm), and/or indoor wash areas, when practical. - 2.
+Provide signage to designate wash areas. - 3.4 Wash water (if not at wash rack): - 1.
+Collect wash water for proper disposal. - 2.
+Discharge wash water to the sanitary sewer through an OWS. - 3.
+Recycle wash water, when practical. - 3.5 Cover, berm, or otherwise block nearby stormwater inlets during washing. - 3.6 Follow approved wash plan.

 - 3.7 Soaps, detergents, and cleaning agents: - 1.
 Use water-based cleaning agents or non-chlorinated solvents. - 2.
 Use biodegradable, phosphate-free detergents. - 3.
 Use non-emulsifying cleaning agents in areas equipped with an OWS. - 4.
-After washing, remove material (i.e., drippings and residue) from the ground using a vacuum, scrubber or sweeper and dispose of properly.
+After washing, remove material (i.e., drippings and residue) from the ground using a vacuum, scrubber or sweeper and dispose of properly, if not washing at a wash rack.

-3.8 Repair cracks or gaps in berms or surfaces.
+3.8 Repair pavement cracks or gaps in berms or surfaces.

-- 3.9 Inspect wash areas for cracks or gaps in berms or surfaces. - 3.10 Wash service providers must prepare and submit wash plan to AVN-Stormwater@phoenix.gov for Aviation approval prior to washing. - 3.11 Revise and resubmit wash plan every 3 years or when changes occur.
+- 3.9 Inspect wash areas for cracks or gaps in berms or surfaces. - 3.10 Wash service providers must prepare and submit wash plan to AVN-Stormwater@phoenix.gov for Aviation approval prior to washing. - 3.11 Update and resubmit wash plan every 3 years or when changes occur.

-1 Retain documentation of inspection in accordance with CM 1.13 and conduct inspections in accordance with CM 1.14.
+&lt;sup>1 Retain documentation of inspection in accordance with CM 1.13 and conduct inspections in accordance with CM 1.14.

-CM 4.0 Aircraft, Vehicle and Equipment Storage
+CM 4.0 Aircraft, Ground Vehicle and Equipment Storage

-Aircraft, Vehicle, and Equipment (AVE) Storage
+Aircraft, Ground Vehicle, and Equipment (AVE) Storage